Mount Kilimanjaro seen from a distance with animals in foreground

 Can you cater for special diets?

 Any special requests regarding your menu?
-No worries.
-We can accommodate vegetarian and vegan diets as well as gluten-free diets.
-For those with special diets, please contact us to discuss what we can or cannot do.
+No worries, we regularly cater for vegetarians and can also accommodate gluten-free diets.
+For other dietary requests, please contact us to discuss what we can or cannot do.

 Eating in the mess tent on Kilimanjaro